KareemSaleh/sfwme/README.md

 sfwme
 =====

 Not for censoring.
-For avoiding akwardness.
+For avoiding awkwardness.

 Get it
 ------